-We have audited the annexed balance sheet of Netsol (Pvt.)
-Ltd. as at June 30, 2003 and the related statement of income and cash flows for the year ended June 30, 2003 together with the notes forming part thereof, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of our audit.
+We have audited the annexed balance sheet of NetSol Technologies (Pvt.)
+Limited as at June 30, 2004 and the related profit and loss account and cash flow statement together with the notes forming part thereof, for the year then ended and we state that, we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of our audit.

-It is responsibility of the Company's Management to establish and maintain a system of internal control, and prepare and present the above said statement in conformity with the approved accounting standards and the requirements of the Companies Ordinance, 1984.
+It is responsibility of the Company's Management to establish and maintain a system of internal control, and prepare and present the above said statements in conformity with the approved accounting standards and the requirements of the Companies Ordinance, 1984.
 Our responsibility is to express an opinion on these statements based on our audit.

 We conducted our audit in accordance with the International Standards on Auditing, which are comparable in all material respects with US Generally Accepted Auditing Standards.
 These standards require that we plan and perform the audit to obtain reasonable assurance about whether the above said statements are free of any material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the above said statements.
 An audit also includes assessing the accounting policies and significant estimates made by management as well as, evaluating the overall presentation of the above said statements.
-We believe that our audit provides a reasonable basis for out opinion and, after due verification, we report that:
+We believe that our audit provides a reasonable basis for our opinion and, after due verification, we report that:

-- (a) in our opinion, proper books of account have been kept by the Company as required by the Companies Ordinance, 1984; - (b) in our opinion: - (i.) the balance sheet and income statements together with the notes thereon have been drawn up in conformity with the Companies Ordinance, 1984 and are in agreement with the books of account and are further in accordance with accounting policies; - (ii.) the expenditure incurred during the period was for the purposes of the Company's business; and - (iii.) the business conducted and the expenditure incurred during the period were in accordance with the objects of the Company. - (c) in our opinion and to the best of our information and according to the explanations given to us, the balance sheet together with the notes forming part thereof conform with approved accounting standards as applicable in Pakistan, and, give the information required by the Companies Ordinance, 1984 in the manner so required and give a true and fair view of the state of the Company's affairs as at June 30,2003 and of the loss, its cash flows for the year then ended and are in accordance with the International Accounting Standards which are comparable in all respect with US Generally Accepted Accounting Principles; and - (d) in our opinion no Zakat was deductible at source under the Zakat and Ushr Ordinance, 1980.
+- in our opinion, proper books of accounts have been kept by the Company as required by the Companies Ordinance, 1984; - (b) in our opinion: - the balance sheet and profit and loss account together with the notes thereon has been drawn up in conformity with the Companies Ordinance, 1984 and are in agreement with the books of accounts and are further in accordance with the accounting policies consistently applied; - the expenditure incurred during the year was for the purposes of the Company's business; and - (iii) the business conducted, investments made, and the expenditure incurred during the year were in accordance with the objects of the Company. - (c) in our opinion and to the best of our information and according to the explanations given to us, the balance sheet, profit and loss account and the cash flow statement together with the notes forming part thereof conform with approved accounting standards as applicable in Pakistan which are comparable in all material respects with US GAAP, and, give the information required by the Companies Ordinance, 1984 in the manner so required, and respectively give a true and fair view of the state of the Company's affairs as at June 30, 2004, and of the profit and its cash flows for the year then ended, and; - (d) in our opinion no Zakat was deductible at source under the Zakat and Ushr Ordinance, 1980.